-Plusnet offers a fixed price guarantee for broadband and phone line rental.
+Plusnet offers a fixed-price guarantee for broadband and phone line rental.
 This means you won’t be hit with a surprise price increase in the middle of the contract.
-However, this guarantee only applies to the broadband and line rental and not other costs such as a phone calls or inclusive calling packages.
+However, this guarantee only applies to the broadband and line rental and not other costs such as phone calls or inclusive calling packages.

 Plusnet offers two different home broadband routers to new customers.

-Anyone signing up to a Plusnet fibre connection will receive a Plusnet Hub One router.
-This provides dual-band Wi-Fi (for operating both 802.11n and 802.11ac Wi-Fi networks) which can deliver faster connectivity on devices which support the 5Ghz 802.11ac Wi-Fi standard.
+Anyone signing up for a Plusnet fibre connection will receive a Plusnet Hub One router.
+This provides dual-band Wi-Fi for operating both 802.11b/g/n and 802.11ac Wi-Fi networks at the same time.
+That means it can deliver faster connectivity on newer devices that support the 5Ghz 802.11ac Wi-Fi standard while still offering backward compatibility with older hardware.
 The Hub One is also an all-in-one solution for fibre, so you don’t need a separate modem.

-Plusnet TV is only available to fibre customers, and must be ordered from Plusnet directly after you’ve signed up for broadband.
-At just £5 per month it’s pretty cheap, but if you want YouView+ with recording you’ll need to pay £57.99 upfront, compared to just £6.99 for the basic YouView box.
+Plusnet TV is only available to fibre customers and must be ordered from Plusnet directly after you’ve signed up for broadband.
+At just £5 per month, it’s pretty cheap, but if you want YouView+ with recording you’ll need to pay £50 upfront, compared to just £6.99 for the basic YouView box.